ChrisLee-04-20/ChrisLee-04-20/README.md

 - 👋 Hi, I’m @ChrisLee-04-20
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Java, Python, HTML and CSS.
+- 🌱 I’m currently learning Java, Python, HTML, CSS, Javascript and react JS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me leehokchi2444@gmail.com